 More to See

-There is so much more to see in Glasgow that I didn’t get to see.
-The Botanic Gardens, Glasgow Science Centre, Royal Highland Fusiliers Museum and exploring the streets and alleyways of Glasgow for street murals, are amongst my must-sees next time.
+There is so much more to see in Glasgow than I could have imagined.
+The Botanic Gardens, Glasgow Science Centre, Royal Highland Fusiliers Museum, and exploring the streets and alleyways for street murals are amongst my must-sees next time.

-One of the must-dos to see in Glasgow is as many murals as possible, and you will find the trail map here.
+One of the must-dos in Glasgow is to see as many murals as possible, and the trail map is here.

 Conclusion

-With so much left to see in Glasgow, you have the perfect excuse to come back one day.
+With so much left to see in Glasgow, you have the perfect excuse to return one day.

 Links